Bumble Inc. (BMBL) Shares Down Despite Recent Market Volatility

-Bumble Inc. (NASDAQ: BMBL)’s stock price has decreased by -4.13 compared to its previous closing price of 20.10.
-However, the company has experienced a 0.63% gain in its stock price over the last five trading sessions.
+Bumble Inc. (NASDAQ: BMBL)’s stock price has decreased by -4.76 compared to its previous closing price of 19.74. but the company has seen a -5.43% decline in its stock price over the last five trading sessions.
 Barron’s reported on 01/10/23 that Headwinds for Bumble Are Easing.
 The Stock Is a Buy, Analyst Says.

 Is It Worth Investing in Bumble Inc. (NASDAQ: BMBL) Right Now?